To secure that . . . all shall be provided with the means

 Students who go to university straight from a ‘directive’ approach at second level, and whose days have been organised according to a strict timetable, may have problems managing their own time.
 They may have difficulty keeping up with work required but not handed in for grading—reading, for instance.
 Students who have learned by rote may have difficulty using what they have memorised to solve novel problems or evaluate new material.
 Students who have never been asked for their opinion until the teacher told them what it was can have difficulty processing new information without direction.

-Starting to bridge the gap between ‘directive’ and ‘self-directed’ learning could be as simple as including a Critical Thinking course on all second-level curricula and increasing the level of self-directed project work.
+Starting to bridge the gap between ‘directive’ and ‘self-directed’ learning, and between passive and active student participation, could be as simple as including a Critical Thinking course on all second-level curricula and increasing the level of self-directed project work.
 Self-directed doesn’t mean unsupported.
 Teachers should be involved at all stages from conception to completion, but as mentors, sounding boards, and cheerleaders, not as taskmasters.

-It seems strange that students will go to class and pay attention, do homework, study hard, write essays, complete independent projects, and sit end-of-year exams for fourteen years and none of that will count in assessing their suitability for third-level study.
+It seems strange that for fourteen years students will go to class and pay attention, do homework, study hard, write essays, complete independent projects, and sit end-of-year exams—and none of that will count in assessing their suitability for college.
 Their immediate educational future depends entirely on a single set of exams they will sit in the summer of their eighteenth/nineteenth year.

 And as we go forward it’s important to remember that not all Leaving Cert students are studying full-time.
 The needs of differently-abled students who require different support services or non-traditional students who are juggling commitments to families, jobs, and other responsibilities in addition to their studies, need to be accommodated.
-For those, and indeed for all students, a modular Leaving Cert, in which courses can be taken cumulatively, allows for a more flexible pathway to third level.
+For those, and indeed for all students, a modular Leaving Cert, in which courses can be taken cumulatively, allows for a more flexible pathway to the next stage in each student’s journey.

 Teaching subjects not currently examined in the Leaving Certificate but that students may want to study at third level—law, philosophy, or political science, for instance—would help students choose a course before they commit to a three- or four-year programme.
 This is particularly important for those applying to universities that don’t offer open Bachelor of Arts degrees.